 Education Needed for a Photography Career

 Photographers work in industries like portrait photography, journalism, advertising and science.
-Because many photographers prefer to be self-employed, only a small number hold salaried positions.
-A fine arts undergraduate degree in photography is the most common degree sought after as a career entry point.
+Because many photographers are self-employed, only a small number hold salaried positions.
+Although no postsecondary education is required to enter this field, many aspiring photographers seek fine arts undergraduate degrees in photography.
+Photographers can also earn a voluntary certification.

 Education Needed to Become a Photographer